Breaks and support

 This funding assists carers in accessing short breaks, allowing them to rest and rejuvenate.
 It can be used for various purposes, such as respite care services, holiday accommodations, or other activities that provide a temporary relief from caregiving responsibilities.

-Wee treat fund
+Wee Treat fund

 The Wee Treat Grant offers financial support for activities that promote relaxation and personal growth.
 This could include hobbies, sports, or social events that provide a respite from caregiving duties.